project-codeflare/mcad/PORTING.md

 The `transitions` reflect the last 20 state/step changes in order and the respective timestamps for these changes.

-Here is a longer example illustrating MicroMCAD requeuing capabilities:
+Here is a longer example illustrating MCAD v2 requeuing capabilities:
 ```yaml
 status:
   dispatchTimestamp: "2023-11-02T15:32:32Z"